Automakers seek to cut inventories with Black Friday, holiday promotions

 At the start of the month, there were 122 days of Corvette inventory, up 51 percent from a year earlier and nearly double the level automakers consider ideal, according to Automotive News data.

-Like other retailers, automakers use holiday-themed promotions to boost sales during the final two months of the year, and like Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Amazon.com Inc (AMZN.O), automakers have steadily expanded the Christmas season over the past several years.
+Like other retailers, automakers use holiday-themed promotions to boost sales during the final two months of the year, and like Wal-mart Stores Inc, Target Corp and Amazon.com Inc, automakers have steadily expanded the Christmas season over the past several years.

 The concept of winter holiday sales is going global.
+In China, automotive marketers target customers on Singles Day, Nov.
+11, piggy-backing on promotions led by internet retailers such as Alibaba.
 Black Friday car deals came to Britain about six years ago.
-In China, automotive marketers target customers on Singles Day, Nov.
-11, led by Alibaba Group Holding (BABA.N).

-Singles Day has become the largest shopping day of the year as Alibaba encourages vendors on its sites to offer heavy discounts on items from cars to clothing.

-Automakers in the U.S. market will report November sales on Dec.
-1, and analysts expect an increase in total U.S. auto sales from a year ago.
-The annualized sales pace could drop, however, to 17.9 million vehicles, according to J.D.
-Power and LMC Automotive.
-A year ago, the annualized selling rate for November was 18.25 million vehicles, according to Autodata Corp.

 A factor working in the automakers' favor is the advanced age, 11.6 years on average, of the U.S. fleet of 264 million vehicles.